Finding a job is challenging in itself. Finding a job when you have a criminal record or a felony is even more difficult. But it’s not impossible.

 - Party City

-Our world is digital and that means there are a lot of job opportunities in the tech industry.
+Our world is digital, which means there are many job opportunities in the tech industry.
 These can include entry-level jobs like data entry, sales, and customer service, or manual labor jobs like cable assembly, line installation, and repair.
 If you are technically skilled, there are also jobs in communications, tech support, software development, web design, and web maintenance.

 Some tech companies that hire felons include:

-Hotels are always hiring people for their housekeeping and maintenance staff, and many of the bigger chains companies hire felons to fill these roles.
+Hotels are always hiring people for their housekeeping and maintenance staff, and many of the bigger chain companies are willing to hire felons to fill these roles.
 It may not be your first choice, as it can be hard work for low pay, but it’s a place to start.
 They also hire customer service jobs like shuttle bus drivers, baggage porters, and reservation agents.

 Some hospitality companies that hire felons include: